On the Utility of Model Learning in HRI: Introduction

-Overall, we are excited to contribute a quantitative comparison of these paradigms for HRI, along with an analysis of their degradation as we make the wrong modeling assumptions, decrease the amount of data available, or restrict the ability to collect data on-policy.
+Overall, we are excited to contribute a quantitative comparison of these paradigms for an HRI task, along with an analysis of their degradation as we make the wrong modeling assumptions, decrease the amount of data available, or restrict the ability to collect data on-policy and to explore.